WaylonWalker/waylonwalkerv2/src/pages/blog/install-miniconda.md

 ---

 miniconda is a python distribution from continuum.
-It's a slimmed down version of their very popular anaconda distribution.
-It comes with its own environment manager, and has eased the install process for many that do not have a way to compile c-extentions.
+It's a slimmed-down version of their very popular anaconda distribution.
+It comes with its own environment manager and has eased the install process for many that do not have a way to compile c-extensions.
 It made it much easier to install the data science stack on windows a few years ago.
-These days windows is much better than it was back then at compiling c-extentions.
+These days windows are much better than it was back then at compiling c-extensions.
 I still like its environment manager, which installs to a global directory rather than a local directory for your project.

-## Installing miniconda on linux
+## Installing miniconda on Linux

-Installing miniconda on linux can be a bit tricky the first time you do it completely from the terminal.
-The following snippet will create a directory to install miniconda into, download the latest python 3 based install script for linux 64 bit, run the install script, delete the install script, then add a conda initialize to your bash or zsh shell.
+Installing miniconda on Linux can be a bit tricky the first time you do it completely from the terminal.
+The following snippet will create a directory to install miniconda into, download the latest python 3 based install script for Linux 64 bit, run the install script, delete the install script, then add a conda initialize to your bash or zsh shell.
 After doing this you can restart your shell and conda will be ready to go.

 ``` bash
 mkdir -p ~/miniconda3